Last updated on September 1st, 2017 at 04:17 pm

 a Bangkok photos gallery must include images of the local life, especially the local markets.
 It is mandatory to have a quick lens in this cases.
 I like the Nikkor 50mm also because it is a small one and people are actually less worried of the photographer

-with the Canon 40D I used to have a few lenses which I “lost” when I moved to the Nikon world (more on this later)
+with the Canon 40D I used to have a few lenses which I “lost” when I moved to the Nikon world.

 The Khlong network is extensive, have a look to the Official Site to have an idea.
 Making photos of the water traffic is not as complicated, many opportunities along the day.
 You just need the right moment and time.